DiKoshA3/Rostelecom-Information-Technologies/README.md

 * locators.py - XPath and CSS locators of web site elements;

-* settings.py - data used in the test process.
+* settings.py - data used in the test process;

-The __tests__ folder contains the following files:

 * test_registr_positive - positive tests of the registration page;

-* test_auth_page_positive - positive authorization page tests
+* test_auth_page_positive - positive authorization page tests.

 **To restore the password, you must enter the captcha manually, as well as to verify password and email authorization.**